-Why payment defaults are so dangerous for companies
+Why payment defaults can be dangerous for companies

 Definition: When do we speak of payment default?